KrisFlyer Singapore Airlines

 Other seat selection costs

-Singapore Airlines sneakily increased a raft of its seat selection costs during the pandemic, which we reported back in November 2021.
+Singapore Airlines sneakily increased a raft of its seat selection costs during the pandemic, by up to a whopping 88%, which we reported back in November 2021, then again by up to 75% in July 2024.

 Summary

-Between now and the end of March 2024 you can select a seat in the Premium Economy cabin on selected flights between Singapore and both Kuala Lumpur and Jakarta, due to the airline’s regular deployment of long-haul jets on these regional routes.
+You can currently select a seat in the Premium Economy cabin on selected flights between Singapore and Hanoi, Ho Chi Minh, Jakarta, Kuala Lumpur and Malé, thanks to the airline’s regular deployment of long-haul jets on these regional routes.

-Premium Economy seats are available at an additional S$41-48 each way, depending on your KrisFlyer status.
+Premium Economy seats are available starting at an additional S$33-39 each way, depending on your KrisFlyer status, or S$55-65 each way for an extra legroom seat in this cabin, though it’s a bit pricier for the longer Malé route.

 (Cover Photo: Zac George / Points from the Pacific)